About Scott Walker

-In 1986, Scott moved to Milwaukee to attend Marquette University.
-While still in college, he worked for IBM before leaving school in his senior year to work full-time in marketing and development for the American Red Cross.
+Scott went on to attend Marquette University in Milwaukee.
+While in school, he worked for IBM before leaving his senior year to take an opportunity to work full-time in finance and development for the American Red Cross.

 In 1993, Scott was elected to the Wisconsin State Assembly.
 Then, in 2002, he became the first Republican elected Milwaukee County Executive.
 Voters in the overwhelmingly Democrat county re-elected Scott by increased margins in 2004 and 2008 because he kept his promises to continuously reform county government and put taxpayers first.